 *South Door Main Parking Lot (closer to street): Mrs. Moran's 3rd Grade, Kindergarten, 5th Grade

-There will be NO Parking in the Main lot at arrival and dismissal this year.
+There will be NO Parking in the school lots lot at arrival and dismissal this year (with the exception that Pre-K parents may use the Pre-K lot to park at arrival after 7:55am).
 As in years past, we strongly encourage you to park in the Saint James Church parking lot and walk up with your students (crossing guards will be out to help you cross at the crosswalks).

 If a student tests positive for Covid or has been exposed/in contact with someone who has tested positive, the parent/guardian should call Mrs. Vignati (our school nurse) immediately at (860) 643-5088 (select option 3 on the automated menu).

 If a positive test result is received after 2:45pm or over a weekend, please email Mrs. Zorger immediately at firstname.lastname@example.org.
 Mrs. Vignati should also be included on the email (email@example.com).